The EMove Cruiser is the best middle-priced electric scooter of our time.

 Voromotors store, ordering, shipping, discount

-The best, most trusted, most well-known place to buy the EMove Cruiser from is the Voromotors store.
+The best, most trusted, most well-known place to buy the original EMove Cruiser from is the Voromotors store.
 Their headquarters is in LA, and they are basically synonymous with the EMove Cruiser model.
-They will most probably offer the lowest price possible, usually $1399, and will have unrivaled stock, support, and shipping time and terms.
+They will offer the lowest price possible, usually $1399, and will have unrivaled stock, support, and shipping time and terms.

-If you are getting the EMove Cruiser from Voromotors, don’t forget to use the coupon code escooternerds at checkout for a discount of 7%.
+When getting the EMove Cruiser from Voromotors, don’t forget to use the coupon code escooternerds at checkout for a discount of 7%.

 Voromotors ship to every country in the world except Israel.